Christian apologetics: Apostolic and post-apostolic period

 Christian apologetics first appear in the New Testament (e. g.
 Paul's preaching on Mars Hill in Acts 17:22–31).
 During the subapostolic age Christianity was already competing with Judaism as well as with various other religions and sects in the Greco-Roman world.
 Christian apologetics can be first seen in the Preaching of Peter (Gospel of Peter), but the first explicitly apologetic work comes from Quadratus of Athens (c.
 125 CE) in which he writes a defense of the faith to emperor Hadrian.
 Only a fragment, quoted by Eusebius, has survived to our day:But the works of our Saviour were always present, for they were genuine:—those that were healed, and those that were raised from the dead, who were seen not only when they were healed and when they were raised, but were also always present; and not merely while the Saviour was on earth, but also after his death, they were alive for quite a while, so that some of them lived even to our day.
 (Church History iv.
 3. 2)One of the first comprehensive attacks on Christianity came from the Greek philosopher Celsus, who wrote The True Word (c.
 175 CE), a polemic criticizing Christians as being unprofitable members of society.
 In response, the church father Origen published his apologetic treatise Contra Celsum, or Against Celsus, which systematically addressed Celsus's criticisms and helped bring Christianity a level of academic respectability.
 In the treatise, Origen writes from the perspective of a Platonic philosopher, drawing extensively on the teachings of Plato.
 Contra Celsum is widely regarded by modern scholars as one of the most important works of early Christian apologetics.

 Other apologists from this period are Aristides of Athens, the author of the Epistle to Diognetus, Aristo of Pella, Tatian, Justin Martyr, Melito of Sardis, Athenagoras of Athens, Theophilus of Antioch, Irenaeus, Origen, Hippolytus of Rome, Tertullian, Minucius Felix, Cyprian, and Victorinus of Pettau.

-Following the Apology of Aristides, Justin's First and Second Apology are focused narrowly on a far more intellectual approach and content.
-This is far from what asks Christian apologetics to do.
-With the unique exception of Irenaeus, "subsequent apologetics proposed Justin's specific apologetics approach, with it becoming narrow in focus, intellectual thus elite, increasingly clerical, and not for ordinary faithful."